 - A table of 7 industrial sale comparable properties to the subject.
 Six of the comparable properties were in SE Calgary, while one was in the SW.
 The comparables had parcel sizes ranging from 0.66 acres to 2.70 acres, with site coverages ranging from 15.73% to 34.94%.
 Four of the comparables were single-tenanted buildings like the subject, while 3 were multi-tenanted.
 It was noted during questioning that multi-tenanted buildings tend to sell for a marginal premium over single tenanted buildings.
 The comparables had an average year of construction ranging from 1962 to 1972, with rentable areas ranging from 9,500 SF to 20,699 SF and finish percentages ranging from 2% to 27%.
 The sales prices of the comparables were time-adjusted to the assessment valuation date.
 The time-adjusted sales price per SF ranged from \$121 to \$251 per SF with a median of \$198.
 The Respondent concluded that based on the time-adjusted sales-price per SF, the subject is equitably assessed. - A table of the same 7 industrial sale comparables used by the Respondent as a test valuation using the Complainant's Income Approach.
 In this test valuation, the Respondent used the median business assessment lease rate of \$7.00 as was established previously by the Complainant.
 Using the same parameters as was previously established by the Complainant (5% vacancy and an 8.25% cap rate) in his Income Approach, the Respondent calculated revised assessment values for the industrial sales comparables using the Income Approach.
-The Respondent concluded that using the Income Approach would result in ASR's ranging from 0.36 to 0.69 with a median of 0.44.
+The Respondent concluded that using the Income Approach would result in ASR's ranging from 0.36 and 0.69 with a median of 0.44.
 The Respondent concluded that based on the ASR's, the Income Approach, using the parameters calculated by the Complainant, proved to be a poor estimator of market value for these industrial property sale comparables.

-In rebuttal, the Complainant provided a document entitled "2011 Rebuttal Evidence for Multiple Roll #'s" that was entered as "Exhibit C5", The Complainant along with Exhibit C5 provided the following rebuttal evidence with respect to this issue:
+In rebuttal, the Complainant again requested that rebuttal arguments and evidence made on this issue are the same and are brought forward from hearing #61099.
+Therefore, the document entitled "2011 Rebuttal Evidence for Multiple Roll #'s" (hearing #61099, Exhibit C5), from that hearing was entered as evidence during this hearing.
+The Complainant along with Exhibit C5 from hearing #61099 provided the following evidence with respect to this issue and is duplicated below: